beevik/go6502/README.md

 ```

 Every command has help text like this.
 Included in the help text is a
-description, a list of shortcuts that can be used to invoke the command, and a
+description of the command, a list of shortcuts that can be used to invoke the
-usage hint indicating the arguments the command accepts.
+command, and a usage hint indicating the arguments accepted by the command.
+Usage arguments appear inside `<angle-brackets>`.
+Optional usage arguments
+appear inside square `[<brackets>]`.

 ## Abbreviating commands

 The go6502 application uses a "shortest unambiguous match" parser to process
 commands.
 This means that when entering a command, you need only type the
 smallest number of characters that uniquely identify it.
 For instance,
-instead of typing `quit`, you can type `q` because no other commands start
+instead of typing `quit`, you can type `q` since no other commands start with
-with the letter Q.
+the letter Q.

-Many commands also have shortcuts.
-For instance, the shortcut for `breakpoint add`
-is `ba`.
-To discover a command's shortcuts, use `help`.
+Most commands also have shortcuts.
+To discover a command's shortcuts, use
+`help`.

 ## Stepping the CPU

-Let's use one of the `step` subcommands to step the CPU by a single
+Let's use one of the `step` commands to step the CPU by a single instruction.
-instruction.
 Type `step in`.

 ```
 1000-   A2 EE       LDX   #$EE      A=00 X=00 Y=00 PS=[------] SP=FF PC=1000 C=0